McMaster-Baby-Lab/handbook/pages/Research/researchAdv/eyetracker.md

 Things to check before starting the program for a study.

-- Ensure participants are siting comfortably on the chair
+- Ensure participants are sitting comfortably on the chair
 - Ensure their posture is straight
 - Have them face the monitor